 Dividends received from foreign investments are exempt from tax if the Thai company receiving the dividends holds at least 25% of the shares with voting rights of the company paying the dividends for a period of not less than six months before the date on which the dividend was received and the dividend was derived from the net profit in the foreign country taxed at a rate of not less than 15%.
 In the event that a ‘special law’ in a particular foreign country provides a reduced tax rate or exemption for the net profit, the limited company that receives the dividends is still eligible for the tax exemption.

 The share of profits received by a Thai company or a foreign company carrying on business in Thailand from an unincorporated joint venture carrying on business in Thailand is exempt from tax.

 In addition, the following profit sharing from mutual funds are exempt from tax:

 - Profit sharing received from a fixed income mutual fund by both Thai and non-Thai corporate investors from 20 August 2019 onwards.

 - Profit sharing derived from an investment in other mutual funds established as juristic persons (excluding property funds) by a Thai company is exempt from tax (100% exemption for a listed company and 50% exemption for a non-listed company).
-This is provided that the Thai company has held the fund units for three months before and after the distribution of the profit sharing and is applicable for profit sharing received from 20 August 2019 onwards.
+This is provided that the Thai company has held the fund units for three months before and after the distribution of the profit sharing.

 Stock dividends are taxable to the recipient as ordinary income.